Many consumers purchase Hospital Indemnity Insurance Plans to help offset the hospital co-pays of their Health Insurance Plans such as Medicare.

 Health insurance does not cover all of the costs associated with injuries or illnesses.

-In addition to deductibles and coinsurance, consumers may have extra expenses such as private room and private duty nursing fees, transportation, lawn and house care, and pet care.
+In addition to deductibles and coinsurance, consumers may incur extra expenses.
+This could be a private room and private duty nursing fees, transportation, lawn and house care, and pet care.

 So What Is Hospital Indemnity Insurance?

-The first thing to understand is that hospital indemnity insurance pays cash benefits directly to the policyholder, regardless of any other insurance they may have.
-Since the benefits are paid directly to you, the funds can be used to pay off any expenses that you need to handle first.
+The first thing to understand is that hospital indemnity insurance pays cash benefits directly to the policyholder.
+This happens regardless of any other insurance they may have.
+As the benefits are paid directly to you, you can use the funds to cover your immediate expenses.

 In addition, many plans allow you to not only have the base coverage for each night that you spend in the hospital, but will also allow you to purchase riders to include such things as:

 - Ambulance coverage – many times an individual might incur an ambulance charge (especially if they have a Medicare Advantage plan).
-By including this rider for a relatively low price, an individual can be paid benefits for this service without even spending a night in the hospital.
+Including this rider at a reasonable cost provides benefits for the service, even if no hospital stay occurs.

 - Skilled Nursing Facility coverage – while traditional Medicare covers the first 20 days of skilled nursing facility care (after an individual spends 3 prior nights in the hospital before entering the facility), sometimes folks do not end up meeting the 3 day prior night requirement.
 Also, those folks covered by a Medicare Advantage plan may not have first day coverage and might have to cover a daily co-payment in the skilled nursing facility during the first 20 days.
 This rider puts the money directly in your pocket to use as needed.

 - Lump Sum Cancer Rider – with cancer affecting so many folks above the age of 65, this rider is a very important one.
-If you were to be diagnosed with cancer, where would you want to be treated?
+If you received a cancer diagnosis, where would you prefer to receive treatment?
 Would you want to go to the best cancer specialist or facility for the type of cancer you have?
 Of course you would!
-This rider puts thousands of dollars in your hands upon diagnosis of a life threatening cancer so you can get the treatment you deserve.
+This rider puts thousands of dollars in your hands upon diagnosis of a life threatening cancer.
+Now you can get the treatment you deserve!

 Most Frequently Asked Hospital Indemnity Plan Question:

-The easiest way to explain this is with an example of a 65 year old consumer who has purchased a health insurance plan that has a hospital co-pay of $100 per day for the first 7 days (or a plan that has a $700 deductible) that the consumer is responsible for paying.
+The easiest way to explain this is with an example of a 65 year old consumer who has purchased a health insurance plan that has a hospital co-pay of $250 per day for the first 5 days that the consumer is responsible for paying.
+This means that the consumer has up to $1,250 they could be responsible for during a hospital stay.

-If this individual were to go into the hospital for a 10 day stay, they would be responsible for paying $700 in co-pays or deductible.
+If this individual were to go into the hospital for a 7 day stay, they would be responsible for paying $1,250 in co-pays.

-Using a very conservative co-pay, we will say that the health insurance plan that the consumer purchased has only a $50 co-pay for ambulance trips (many of the plans have ambulance co-pays that range from $100-$150 per trip).
+Let’s say the health insurance plan the consumer purchased has a conservative co-pay of only $50 for each ambulance trip.
+Keep in mind that most of the plans have ambulance co-pays that range from $100-$200 per trip.

-This plan would have paid on this particular plan $700 for the hospital stay and $200 for the ambulance trip for a total of $900.
+This plan would have paid on this particular situation $1,250 for the hospital stay and $200 for the ambulance trip for a total of $1,450.

 Highlights of Hospital Indemnity Plans